kkosh/firebaseApp/README.md

 # firebaseApp

-Javascript application using firebase as a backend database
+Login application using javascript and firebase as a backend database